baconstrip/alfheim/docs/extensions.md

     name, so that other extensions may depend on it.
     * `requires`: a list of plugins/features that this extension relies on, it will fail to load if any of these are not met.
 This extension is guarenteed to be loaded after the extensions in this list.
+    * `all-instances`: boolean indicating if this extension should apply to all instances, if it is true, `newInstance()` will be invoked for each instance that is created.
+Otherwise, it is only invoked when a world requests this extension by name.

 *A note about the names*: The name must be of the form `.*-alfheim`, e.g.
 `great-extension-alfheim`, and it must provide a feature with the name of the